 3. Plan some campus visits.

 You can only get so much information from websites, brochures, and emails or phone calls with the Graduate School or admissions office.
-Visiting a campus in person can reveal a lot about a program that may not have been inherent from their website or promotional materials.
+Visiting a campus in person can reveal a lot about a program that may not have been apparent from their website or promotional materials.
 Contact the Graduate School when you’re scheduling your visit to make sure you can meet with both current students and faculty members, including the graduate coordinator from the department you plan to apply to.
 Also, stop by the career development and alumni offices to see how helpful and engaging the staff is.

 4. Prep for standardized tests.

 Around 9 months prior to applying, you should start to prepare for the standardized test(s) required for your respective path.
 Most programs require you to take the GRE, GMAT, LSAT, or MCAT.
 You will most likely find information pertaining to these standardized tests via the Educational Test Service (ETS), the Graduate Management Admission Council (GMAC), the Law School Admission Council (LSAC), and the Association of American Medical Colleges (AAMC).
-You can also find materials online to help you prepare for these tests from companies such as Barron’s, Kaplan, Peterson’s, and Princeton Review as well as find printed materials at your local bookstore.
+You can also access materials online to help you prepare for these tests from companies such as Barron’s, Kaplan, Peterson’s, and Princeton Review as well as find printed materials at your local library or bookstore.

 5. Keep your ear to the ground.

 By now you’ve received a good bit of information from faculty and the Graduate School, but doing some digging and reading press coverage and rankings of the graduate programs you’re considering will give you help you figure out what it will be like to study there.
 Reaching out to current or past students is also a good way to get an honest opinion on a particular school, as well as following the university’s, grad school’s, and department’s social media channels.

 6. Review & Apply.